Claiming Superannuation TPD Payouts

 A total and permanent disability (TPD) claim payout can significantly help the financial situation of people and their families who are coping with a severe illness, injury or mental disorder.

-Furthermore, many Aussies have more than one superannuation fund due to job hopping.
-Because of this, they have more than one disability insurance policy, enabling them to claim multiple TPD payouts, with each claim being assessed individually.
+Many Aussies have more than one superannuation fund due to job hopping.
+Because of this, they have more than one disability insurance policy, enabling them to claim multiple benefits.
+Each TPD claim is individually assessed.

 To learn if you can receive more than one TPD benefit payment, contact our friendly legal team for a free case review.
 Call Now 1300 873 252 or email us >

-What Percent of TPD Claims Get a Payout?
+What Percentage of TPD Insurance Claims Get a Payout?

 Their statistics show that between 71 and 100% of such claims are successful, which means up to 30% of people miss out.
 Also, a significant number did not receive the full value of their entitlements.